Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 - [May 17, 2025]: Resolved build errors: ESLint (`Cannot find package 'typescript-eslint'`) by installing `@typescript-eslint/parser` and `@typescript-eslint/eslint-plugin`; TypeScript error in `/app/schedules/page.ts` by moving `events` and `teams` to `/src/lib/schedules/data.ts`.
 - [May 18, 2025]: Fixed ESLint error (`Cannot find package 'eslint-plugin-styled-jsx'`) by removing the plugin from `eslint.config.mjs`, as Tailwind CSS is used instead of Styled JSX.
 - [May 18, 2025]: Resolved build errors: `localStorage is not defined` in `/app/shop/cart/page.tsx` by moving `localStorage` access to `useEffect`; `useSearchParams` suspense error in `/app/shop/confirmation/page.tsx` by adding `dynamic = 'force-dynamic'`; `metadataBase` warning by adding it to `/src/app/layout.tsx`.
+- [May 19, 2025]: Resolved Printful API integration errors: `Property 'source' is required` by adding `source: "api"` to the payload and updating the endpoint to `/orders` (removing `/v2`); `There can only be one file for each placement` by sending a single file in the `files` array; missing API keys by setting `PRINTFUL_TEST_API_KEY` and `PRINTFUL_API_KEY` in Vercel; incorrect test mode logic by updating `isTestMode` to rely solely on `searchParams` in `/app/shop/checkout/CheckoutPage.tsx`.
+- [May 20, 2025]: Fixed Printful order confirmation error: 404 on `/v2/orders/@confirm` by updating to the correct endpoint `/orders/{id}/confirm` in `/pages/api/create-printful-order.ts`.
+Resolved client-side error ("contact support") by ensuring the server handles confirmation failures gracefully and the client receives the correct response.

 **To-Do List**